andy1992/angular2-crud/README.md

 # angular5-crud
-Simple CRUD applications built with angular5
+Simple CRUD application built with angular5

 ## 1. Clone the Project
 Download the .zip file or clone the repository.